AniketKaranjekar/restul-booker_APIAutomation/README.md

-# OpenMRS API Automation Framework
+# Restful Booker API Automation Framework

 ## Overview

-This project is a Java-based API automation framework designed for testing OpenMRS APIs.
-OpenMRS is a real-world healthcare system, making this framework closer to enterprise-level API testing.
+This project is a Java-based API automation framework built using Rest Assured and TestNG.
+It covers end-to-end testing of booking APIs including Create, Read, Update, and Delete operations.

-It demonstrates handling of authentication, session management, and complex payload validations.
+The framework demonstrates real-world QA practices such as data-driven testing, authentication handling, logging, reporting, and CI integration.

 ---